-And, yes, I think of my Mama every time I look down the list of names.
+However every time I peruse the obituaries I think of my Mama.
 It is a generational thing.
 While the ages of those listed in the daily column were once mostly of older folks.
 You know, in their 70's or 80's.
 They are getting younger everyday.
 It doesn't take new math for one to realize that the difference between their ages and mine is quickly diminishing.
 Now, I have passed that milestone and have become a member of the generation who wants time to stop.
 It goes by so quickly.

 Nothing can slow time down.
 There is no miracle elixir (or phone app) to make it stop.
 Short of being in Wilder's "Our Town", we cannot go back in time - relive those moments.
 In that story, the stage narrator warns Emily when she wants to return for one day, “Choose the least important day in your life.
 It will be important enough.”
 This is a quote that has stayed with me since college.